VAT-free imports from the Channel Islands

-VAT-free imports from the Channel Islands were imports into the United Kingdom from the neighbouring Channel Islands that were exempt from value added tax (VAT), a European Union purchase tax.
-The exemption was a result of low-value consignment relief (LVCR), a tax relief that applies to low-valued imports into the EU.
-The UK was a member of the EU from 1973 until Brexit in 2020, but the Channel Islands never became a part of the EU and they did not charge VAT on purchases.
-Once the UK government had applied LVCR to imports from the Channel Islands, distribution centres were set up and many low-valued goods were exported.
-The practice was unilaterally brought to an end by HM Treasury in April 2012.
+VAT-free imports from the Channel Islands to the United Kingdom took place for a few years during the early 21st century as a result of low-value consignment relief (LVCR).
+This is a tax relief that applies to low-valued imports to the European Union, exempting them from value-added tax (VAT).
+Although the UK was a part of the EU from 1973 until Brexit in 2020, the Channel Islands (two Crown Dependencies) were not and, unlike the UK, they did not charge VAT on purchases.
+The UK government applied LVCR to imports from the Channel Islands, resulting in the construction of distribution centres on the islands and the export of many low-valued goods from there to the UK.
+The practice was unilaterally brought to an end in April 2012 by HM Treasury, the finance department of the UK government.

 Background

 Low-value consignment relief

 When goods are imported into the EU from a non-EU territory, they are generally subject to VAT.
 (The VAT rate in the UK for most goods has been 20% since 2011).
 However, as a result of EU Council Directive 2009/132/EC, an optional exception is allowed on shipments of a low value to speed up the transit of low value goods which might otherwise be delayed by customs and also reduce the cost of tax collection where it might not be practicable.
 This administrative relief is known as low-value consignment relief (LVCR).
 Member states which allow the relief must ensure that it does not cause competitive distortion or allow VAT abuse.

 The maximum allowed value of the goods for which the exception applies is set by the importing state, and can be between €10 and €22.
 The UK set the limit at £15 (€) for commercial goods until it abolished LVCR in 2021.